Lisa Aziz

 Lisa Soraya Aziz (born 19 June 1962) is a British news presenter.
 She is best known as the presenter of the Morning News on LBC.
-Before this she worked for ITV Westcountry as a co-presenter for the evening news programme The West Country Tonight.
+Before this, she worked for ITV Westcountry as a co-presenter for the evening news programme The West Country Tonight.
 She later resigned from that post.
 She also presented the news on TV-am and Sky News, and was one of the first Asian presenters to be seen on television.
 In 2004, she was the recipient of an EMMA (Ethnic Multicultural Media Academy) award for Best Television News Journalist.
-Aziz currently presents the breakfast show on the UK's first 24-hour rolling news radio station LBC News.
+Aziz presented the breakfast show on the UK's first 24-hour rolling news radio station LBC News.

 Early life

-Aziz was born in Totnes, Devon to a Bangladeshi father and an English mother.
-She graduated with a BA (Hons) in history of art and religious studies from the University of London, after which she joined Radio City, in Liverpool, as a presenter.
-In 1983, she moved to Bristol where she worked as a television reporter and presenter for the BBC and HTV West.
+Aziz was born in Totnes, Devon, to a Bangladeshi father and an English mother.
+She graduated with a BA (Hons) degree in history of art and religious studies from the University of London, after which she joined Radio City, in Liverpool, as a presenter.
+In 1983, she moved to Bristol, where she worked as a television reporter and presenter for the BBC and HTV West.